|

 Disclaimer: Some of the links in this post, like hotel links, are affiliate links, meaning at no additional cost to you, we make a little bit of money if you click through and book.
 That being said, we would never recommend something to you that we don’t stand behind 100%.

-Is One Day in Bologna Enough Time?
+Is One Day Enough Time?

 Will you be able to see everything?
 No, definitely not.
 Will you be able to see enough so that you’re intrigued to plan a return trip ASAP?
 Probably.